CiscoDevNet/multicloud-integrations/AWS/README.md

   * Common Identity management for on-prem and AWS kubernetes clusters using AWS IAM.

 * [Configuration of On-prem servers](./OnPremConfig/README.md)
-  * Installation and configuration instructions for Cisco ACI, APIC, Hyperflex, ESXi, HX Installer and ASR 1001
+  * Installation and configuration instructions for Cisco ACI, APIC, Hyperflex, ESXi, HX Installer and ASR 1001.
+Not all components will be used in every installation.

 * [Configuration on Public Cloud - AWS](./AWSConfig/README.md)
   * A list of Hybrid Networking solutions Cisco has to offer to connect AWS and on-premise servers.